Kodad Assembly constituency

 Kodad Assembly constituency is a constituency of the Telangana, India.
-It is one of four constituencies in the Suryapet district.
+It is one of four constituencies in Suryapet district.
 It consists of six mandals.
 It is part of Nalgonda Lok Sabha constituency.

-The current MLA is Bollam Mallaiah Yadav of Telangana Rashtra Samithi, who won by 756 votes in 2018 General elections held on 7 December.
+The current MLA is Nalamada Padmavathi Reddy of Indian National Congress, who won by 58,172 votes in 2023 State Assembly General elections held on 30 November.

 Mandals

 After the recent delimitation, Kodad Assembly Constituency comprises the following Mandals: